 - Learning practical skills for manual handling

-- Should be aware of their own legal rights and responsibilities
+- Should be aware of their legal rights and responsibilities

-- Should be able to assess the patient situation in order to identify what risks need to be avoided
+- Should be able to assess the patient situation to identify what risks need to be avoided

 - Learn about the different manual handling techniques